zapproject/zap-ethereum-api/README.md

 ## Running tests

-To run all tests run
+To execute all tests:

 ```
 $ npm run test
 ```

-To run a particular test run
+To execute a particular test:

 ```
 $ npm run develop